Metroshares/eosio-card-game-repo/README.md

-# Elemental Battles Tutorial Lessons
+# Amontes Elemental Battles Tutorial Lessons

 The Elemental Battles Tutorial is divided into easy to follow lessons that take you through the process of creating your own fully-functional blockchain-based dApp.